MicrosoftDocs/cpp-docs/docs/mfc/reference/csharedfile-class.md

 `GlobalAlloc` returns an HGLOBAL handle rather than a pointer to memory, such as the pointer returned by [malloc](../../c-runtime-library/reference/malloc.md).
 The HGLOBAL handle is needed in certain applications.
 For example, to put data on the Clipboard you need an HGLOBAL handle.

-Please note that `CSharedFile` does not use memory-mapped files, and the data cannot be directly shared between processes.
+`CSharedFile` does not use memory-mapped files, and the data cannot be directly shared between processes.

 `CSharedFile` objects can automatically allocate their own memory or you can attach your own memory block to the `CSharedFile` object by calling [CSharedFile::SetHandle](#sethandle).
 In either case, memory for growing the memory file automatically is allocated in `nGrowBytes`-sized increments if `nGrowBytes` is not zero.